Eucryphia: Planting, Growing and Caring

 Contents

-Eucryphia in a nutshell
+The Eucryphia in a nutshell

-- Eucryphia are trees and bushes native to Australia and Chile, still relatively unknown in France
+• Eucryphia are trees and bushes native to Australia and Chile, still relatively unknown in France.

-- They have a columnar habit and generally evergreen foliage
+• They have a columnar habit and generally evergreen foliage.

 Botanical data

-- Latin name Eucryphia sp.
+• Latin name Eucryphia sp.

 Eucryphia cordifolia: Botanical illustration

-Eucryphias belong to the Cunoniaceae family, which includes plants little known in France and rarely cultivated, mainly native to the southern hemisphere, particularly Chile and Australia.
+Eucryphias belong to the Cunoniaceae family, which includes plants little known in France and rarely cultivated, primarily native to the southern hemisphere, particularly Chile and Australia.
 They were previously classified in the Eucryphiaceae family.

-The flowering of Eucryphia glutinosa, Eucryphia x nymansensis (photo Ashley Balsam) and Eucryphia cordifolia
+The flowering of Eucryphia glutinosa, Eucryphia x nymansensis (photo Ashley Balsam), and Eucryphia cordifolia

 The foliage of Eucryphia glutinosa and Eucryphia moorei (photos: Krzysztof Golik), and the fruits of Eucryphia cordifolia (photo: Dick Culber)